tfg1434/FunctionalSharp/README.md

 Usage examples and information about key types are provided in [Types](#types)

+## Credit
+This library takes many ideas from [language-ext by Paul Louth](https://github.com/louthy/language-ext).
+Go check it out!

 ## Types
 ## Unit
 `Unit` is defined as `using Unit = System.ValueTuple;`.
 To return `Unit` from a method, simply use `return Unit()`.